its-felix/GW2LogAnalysis/README.md

 - If a log fails to pass filtering options, the filter that the log failed to pass will be displayed in the parsing window.

 ### Additional Info
 - Elite Insight (EI) linking: By checking the "Parse from .zevtc" option, on the home screen, additional options will show up to set up the parsing.
 You must have the Elite Insights Parser downloaded locally, you can do so [HERE](https://github.com/baaron4/GW2-Elite-Insights-Parser).
-Once installed and unzipped, navigate to and select the EI application file (.exe) through the GW2 Log Analysis application, using the "Elite Insights Directory" button.
+Once installed and unzipped, navigate to and select the EI application file (.exe) through the GW2 Log com.bloodyblade4.gw2loganalysis.Analysis application, using the "Elite Insights Directory" button.
 - HTML Embedding: Embedding html will create a click-able link, opening a page in your default browser that looks similar to a log show on dps.repot.
 Embedding html can greatly increase the size of your excel file and the time it takes to parse logs.
 - Filter dates by log: This is a filtering option available in the "Advanced Filtering" tab.
 By default this is disabled and the parser will filter logs based on the time stamp on the file.
 By enabling this, the parser will filter log dates based on the information inside the log, meaning every single log will be parsed -even if it is to be rejected.
 Enabling this option can greatly increase parsing time, depending on use case.